frankmitts/website-francoismittins.ca/README.md

 #### []()

 ![](photo.jpg)
-Mitts is a published portrait and commercial photography company based in Ottawa.
-We are dedicated to uplifting those around us by creating impactful work that is rooted in honesty, vulnerability, and creativity.
-We strive to achieve thoughtful solutions to communicate your message through visual storytelling.
-Mitts has worked with clients such as Algonquin College, Godzspeed Communication and Redbull Interns.
+Francois Mittins (Mitts) is a published editorial and portrait photographer based in Ottawa, dedicated to uplifting those around him by creating impactful work that is rooted in honesty, vulnerability, and creativity.

-©francoismittins.ca
+Mitts has worked with clients such as Algonquin College, Godzspeed Communication and Shaw Centre.

+©Mitts.productions